KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Homematic by Sickboy78](https://github.com/Sickboy78/MMM-Homematic)

-1. - W - package.json issue: license should be a valid SPDX license expression
+1. `package.json` issue: license should be a valid SPDX license expression
-2. - W - No compatible or wrong license field in 'package.json'.
+2. Issue: No compatible or wrong license field in 'package.json'.
 Without that, we can't use an image.
 3. Typo: Found 'Magic Mirror' in file `MMM-Homematic.js`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 5. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.